ThePowerSet/Yield_curve/README.md

-# Yeald_curve construction from swap data
+# Yield_curve construction from swap data

 main dependencies are rateslib, numpy and pandas